Putting the car into storage

 - Fully service the car and fill the fuel tank.

 - Wax and polish all bodywork and chrome.

 - Arrange to have the battery slow-charged regularly.

-- Check tyre pressures.
+- Check the tyre pressure.

-- Remove support stands.
+- Remove the support stands.

-- Clean battery terminals and reconnect.
+- Clean the battery terminals and reconnect.

-- Check oil, water and fuel.
+- Check the oil, water and fuel.

 - Carry out any special instructions outlined in the owner's manual.

 - Test the brake pedal pressure.